 - Find a good allergist.
 This should be someone you and your teen trusts and feels comfortable with.
 Your teen should get regular checkups to manage allergies, update medications, and learn about what he or she needs to do for their own self-care.

 - Help your teen find peer support.
 A support group for people with food allergies can help you and your teen get connected to other people facing the same challenges.
-The Food Allergy and Anaphylaxis Network (FAAN) features a directory of support groups around the country.
+Food Allergy Research & Education (FARE) features a directory of support groups around the country.
 This organization can help you start your own group if there isn't one in your area.
-FAAN also has an annual conference, which includes sessions for teenagers.
+FARE also has an annual conference, which includes sessions for teenagers.

 - Model good judgment, not fear.
-"It's important to teach kids to be careful without instilling an inappropriate level of fear," says Miranowski.
+"It's important to teach kids to be careful without instilling an inappropriate level of fear," Miranowski says.
 If you're careful but calm, your teen will have a good role model in how they can approach their allergy with wisdom instead of worry.